Skip to main content

 You should see GRANT 50 register_gift.

-3. Buy a credit pack (test mode) → expect a second GRANT row with source_type = 'credit_pack' and the pack’s credit count.
+3. Buy a demoPlans tier (test mode) → expect a second GRANT row with source_type = 'subscription' (or 'one_time') and the tier’s creditsGranted.

 4. Trigger an AI call (or call consumeCredits from a test script) — you should see a CONSUME row and the balance drop.